Instability of a Kerr-type naked singularity due to light and matter accretion and its shadow: Spherical Timelike Orbits around the naked singularity

 Let us now consider a massive particle with mass $\mu$ that moves on a spherical timelike orbit in the vicinity of the naked singularity.
 For the spherical timelike orbits, \cite{Aydin2}, the relevant geodesic equation is

 where the radial function can be rearranged as ${\bf{R}}(x):=R(r)/(m^4 \mu^2)$ which is given as

 with $l=\frac{L_z}{m \mu}$, $q=\frac{Q}{m^2 \mu^2}$ and ${\tilde{E}=\frac{E}{\mu}}$.
+Here Carter's constant $Q$ was given in (\ref{Carter1}).
 Note that in contrast to the null geodesics, the energy of the orbit is important, but the mass of the particle is not, hence we scaled out the mass of the particle as well as the mass of the central body.

 Two equations must be satisfied, ${\bf{R}}(x)=0$ and $\frac{ d {\bf{R}}(x)}{dx}=0$, for constant radius geodesics.
 There is a bifurcation of solutions: for $x=1$, one has the following solutions

 and

 On the other hand, for $x \ne 1$, one has